-The other sub-section offers advice and exercise practice focused on writing a long informative text (a letter).
+The other sub-section offers advice and exercise practice focused on writing a long informative text.
 Similarly to the former, it also includes a set of strategies followed by a selection of exercises.
-At the end of the sub-section there are models for various types of long informative text (informal letter, letter of enquiry, letter of complaint and letter of application) including a typical exam task and lists of useful words, phrases and structures.
+At the end of the sub-section there are models for various types of long informative texts (informal letter, letter of enquiry, letter of complaint and letter of application) including a typical exam task and lists of useful words, phrases and structures.

-ORAL EXAM
+SPOKEN EXAM